 - The sensor module asserts DataReady

 - The host initiates a two bytes I2C read operation for the I2C 7-bit address 0x50.

-- The sensor fills in the first two bytes, FrameStart and DataSize.
+- The sensor module fills in the first two bytes, FrameStart and DataSize.

 - The host initiates an I2C read operation for address 0x50 and reads XX bytes (as indicated by DataSize).

-Do not send any commands to the sensor before BootComplete has been read.
+Do not send any commands to the sensor module before BootComplete has been read.